Code-Institute-Submissions/ellenstafford/testing.md

 - Without Javascript, users had to manually close the fullscreen overlay menu after clicking a navlink.
     - This increased the amount of steps required from users and may have easily caused confusion and irritation.
-    - Javascript was then added to address this issue and ensure good UX design.
+    - Added JQuery to address this issue and ensure good UX design.

 However, after adding Javascript new problems arised: